TosbackCgusBridge-Bot/CGUs-versions/Sierratradingpost/Privacy Policy.md

 *   Items with damage caused by misuse are not eligible for return
 *   Items that cannot be returned will be clearly marked on the website
-*   Swimwear and undergarments must be returned in unused condition
+*   Swimwear and undergarments must be returned in unused condition including any original packaging and hangtags
 *   We cannot accept merchandise that has been altered in any way
 *   Any items not meeting the above criteria will be returned at the customer’s expense